-In terms of occupation, three-quarters of children doing economic work are in elementary (unskilled) occupations and about a fifth work as agriculture and fishery workers.
+Three-quarters of children doing economic work are in elementary (unskilled) occupation and about a fifth work as agriculture and fishery workers.
 In terms of industry, more than three-quarters of the children who do economic work are engaged in agriculture, hunting, forestry and fishing, which accounts for 86.1% of working boys and 75.5% of girls.
+This is followed by private households with employed persons which account for 10.2% of boys and 20.9% of girls.